Harry Potter Banner

 Martin Lowe

-Martin Lowe’s theatre credits include Once, Our Ladies of Perpetual Succour, The Twits, The Light Princess, War Horse, Caroline or Change, Jerry Springer the Opera, A Funny Thing Happened on the Way to the Forum, Mamma Mia!, The Full Monty, Once on this Island, Cats, Les Misérables, Jedermann and The Threepenny Opera (both Salzburg Festival).
-He won a Tony, a Grammy and an Olivier award for his work on Once, and won a Golden Reel award for his work on Mamma Mia!
+Martin Lowe’s theatre credits include Once; Mamma Mia!
+(West End); Our Ladies of Perpetual Succour, The Light Princess, War Horse, Caroline, or Change, Jerry Springer the Opera (all at the Royal National Theatre); Jedermann (Salzburg Festival); Abba Voyage (Abba Arena in London).
+Martin won a Tony, a Grammy and an Olivier award for his work on Once, and a Golden Reel award for his work on Mamma Mia!
 The Movie.

 Julia Horan CDG